rebecavalverde/help-docs/docs/en/general/developers.md

 ## [Embed your sheet music on the web](https://flat.io/developers/embed)

-Use Flat’s powerful music notation engraving and playback engines in your website or blog to make available any sheet music to your users.
+Use Flat's powerful music notation engraving and playback engines in your website or blog to make available any sheet music to your users.

 ## [REST API](https://flat.io/developers/docs/api/)